-Rowlands, S., Heaslip, V., Felske-Durksen, C., Carranza Ko, Ñ., Albert, G., Rich, R., Black, K. and Szilvási, M., 2024.
+Rowlands, S., Heaslip, V., Felske-Durksen, C., Carranza Ko, Ñ., Albert, G., Rich, R., Black, K. A. and Szilvási, M., 2024.
 The forced sterilisation of Indigenous and racialised Peoples: origins, nature of abuses, impacts and responses.
 International Perspectives on Health Equity.
 (In Press)

 Full text available as: